 Spicer Orchards in Fenton opens up an absolutely staggering range of fruits available to be picked.
 From blueberries to raspberries to peaches, cherries and of course apples, you'll be able to have fresh fruit through just about the entire fresh fruit season in Michigan, which is surprisingly lengthy.
 There's plenty else on hand here, though, including bakery options, fudge, jams and jellies, and of course, cider and wine to round out the menu.

 More commonly known as “Westview Orchards,” Romeo's Westview Orchards & Adventure Farm takes the notion of adding side attractions to a whole new level.
 At this location, you'll find events like live music, yoga, and trivia nights.
 It's actually sufficiently built up that it sells season tickets.
-Straw mountains, an obstacle course, several corn mazes and more all step into the field here, but in the end, it's all about the fruit.
 Westview Orchards will offer apples for picking in several different varieties, but those who want to pick strawberries, peaches, or even pumpkins will have a place at this table.

 Southwest lower Michigan is commonly regarded as prime real estate for fruit growers.
 Jollay Orchards in Coloma takes full advantage of this fact to produce a wide variety of fruits, many of which can be picked directly by the consumer.
 Apples, naturally, are front and center, but so too are both sweet and tart cherries, peaches, and pumpkins “in every imaginable size.”
 Plus, in the fall—when the apples are coming on anyway—check out the annual Harvest Festival that features a haunted house, pond fishing, corn maze and more.